Netruk44/Netruk44.github.io/content/post/azure-cdn-for-github-pages/index.md

 Fill in the information on the right-hand menu that pops up:
 1. I haven't pre-validated my domain, so I selected `Non-Azure validated domain`
 2. If your domain's DNS is managed by Azure, select `Azure managed DNS`, otherwise select `All other DNS services`.
-3. Fill in your DNS information in the box provided.
+3. Fill in your domain information in the box provided.
-4. Under HTTPS, for Secret, select `Bring Your Own Certificate` and select the certificate you added above.
+4. Under HTTPS, select `Bring Your Own Certificate` and select the certificate you added above (or select `AFD managed` if you'd like to give that a try for a non-apex domain).

 ![](domain_2.jpg)

 Click "Add" to add the domain.
-Then, configure the `Endpoint association` by selecting the endpoint that points to your GitHub Pages.
+Then, configure the `Endpoint association` by selecting the endpoint and route that points to your GitHub Pages site.

 Once the endpoint is configured, update your domain's DNS records to point at the CDN by following the instructions under the `DNS state` link.
 If you're using Azure DNS, this can be performed for you automatically by clicking a button.
-Otherwise, you'll need to create a `CNAME` record that points to your CDN endpoint.
+Otherwise, you'll need to manually create a `CNAME` record for your domain's DNS that points to your CDN endpoint.

 ![](domain_3.jpg)

 > **Note**: Both items highlighted should have the red ⛔️ icon by default.
-However, in this screenshot I have already configured the endpoint association.
+However, in this screenshot I have already configured the endpoint association, which can't be changed it once it's set up.

 Once you've configured the endpoint and updated your DNS, then click on the `🔄 Pending` link under `Validation State`, and fix up any remaining items (you'll need to prove you own the domain by creating a `TXT` record in your DNS).